 Have you ever considered taking Old Skool food and the program on the road?
 A food truck to different festivals.

 I’d love that — it’s a great idea.
 We are actually looking at expanding.
 We have talked about it and would like to do to a food truck.
 We’re not able to afford one right now, but for people to know about us and get exposed to our youth at different places would be great.

-In three words, how would you describe the impact that Old Skool has on young minds?
+How would you describe the impact that Old Skool has on young minds?

 Who is your impact maker?

 Old Skool Cafe is named after my mom — it’s actually Cora Jean’s Old Skool Cafe.
 My mom was always the one that inspired me the most.

 People would ask, “Did she cook?”
 It had nothing to do with the restaurant at all, we didn’t go out to eat much — my dad thought that was a waste of money.

 My mom taught me by example, how to love people unconditionally and unselfishly.

 My dad is severely handicapped, and growing up my whole life, my mom, sister, and I, all took turns helping take care of him.

 My grandparents lived right next door and my grandmother also became bedridden when I was 15.
 We literally had two almost like nursing home level of care, to give to my dad and my grandmother.
 My mom, my whole life, was like a 24-hour nurse.
 My sister, Emmy, she took care of us, my dad, my grandma and she just did it without complaining.
 She taught me to pray and have faith in God, and to love and just be unselfish and kind.